HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/docker.md

     !!! note

-        HCL DX 9.5 CF191 images are available and may be installed.
+        You can obtain and install HCL DX 9.5 CF191 images.
 HCL DX 9.5 CF191 is supported for new deployments only.
 DX administrators should not upgrade DX 9.5 container deployments to this release.

 ## HCL DX 9.5 CF19

 -   **CF19**

-    If deploying HCL DX 9.5 CF19 release, the package name and images are as follows:
+    If you are deploying HCL DX 9.5 CF19 release, the package name and images are as follows:

     **hcl-dx-kubernetes-v95-CF19.zip file**: